-With the opening of a new state-of-the-art facility, the Rehabilitation Institute of Chicago was about to disrupt medical and scientific practices and wanted to reflect that change through a rebranding and a website that matched the level of innovation they are leading.
+With the opening of a new state-of-the-art facility, the Rehabilitation Institute of Chicago was about to reinvent their medical and scientific practices and wanted to reflect that change through a rebranding project and a website that matched their level of innovation.
 Organizationally, the different websites for the hospital and its many connected businesses were to be collapsed into one centralized hub.
-Everything from a library of patient educational resources to scientific research projects would need to find a new digital home.
+Everything, from a library of patient educational resources to a catalog of scientific research projects, would need to find a new digital home.

-With their groundbreaking, agile approach to rehabilitation medicine, they’re changing the concepts, expectations, and the very vernacular of treatment.
-They began with a physical facility that could properly accommodate and facilitate this new approach to recovery, and they wanted to work with a digital agency that was as intent on meeting users’ needs as they were meeting patients’ needs.
+With their groundbreaking, agile approach to rehabilitation medicine, Shirley Ryan AbilityLab is changing the concepts, expectations, and the very vernacular of treatment.
+They began with a physical facility that could properly accommodate and facilitate this new approach to recovery, and they wanted to work with a digital agency that was as intent on meeting users’ needs as they were in meeting patients’ needs.

-We were challenged to reimagine these under one platform and breathe life into the new Shirley Ryan AbilityLab brand, while ensuring that our design integrated with the physical hospital (CX=UX) and was flexible to execute ongoing content strategies for the site in the future.
+We were challenged to reimagine this ecosystem under one platform and breathe life into the new Shirley Ryan AbilityLab brand, all while ensuring that our design integrated with the physical hospital (CX=UX) and was flexible enough to execute ongoing content strategies for the site in the future.

-Perhaps an even greater challenge was the diversity of the audiences this unified platform needed to address.
-From patients to government to the international community, each had a different level of literacy and understanding of the subject matter and the content.
-We needed to address the challenge of making sure each segment felt spoken to and spoken for, while maintaining the integrity of their needs.
-The site needed to be relevant to patients and their families at all stages of their journeys, providing relevant content at the right moments.
+An even greater challenge was the diversity of the audiences this unified platform needed to address.
+From patients to government to the international community, each had a different level of literacy and understanding of the subject matter.
+We needed to make sure each segment felt spoken to and spoken for while maintaining the integrity of their needs.
+The site needed to be relevant to patients and their families at every stage of their personal journey, providing relevant content at the right moments.
 It needed to grow with the patient’s own understanding and needs during their recovery.

-Personalization would be an optimal means of addressing the needs of so many audiences, and RIC challenged Code and Theory to approach personalization in an innovative way, doing what was right for the different user groups.
-Driving personalization would be difficult with the great number of audience groups-- it would have to be user-generated, making for a non-passive approach to personalization.
+Personalization was the optimal way of addressing the needs of so many audiences, and the medical organization challenged Code and Theory to approach personalization in an innovative way, doing what was right for the different user groups.
+Driving personalization would be difficult with this number of audience groups—it would have to be user-generated, making for a non-passive approach to personalization.

-Our response was to create a user dashboard where they could save the various educational resources, doctor profiles, stories, clinical trials, etc., accessible anywhere from any device.
+Our response was to create a user dashboard where patients could save the various educational resources, doctor profiles, stories, clinical trials, etc., accessible anywhere from any device.